GaetanLovey/myportfolio/content/_index.en.md

 <center>

 > I obtained my bachelor in Business Administration from HES-SO Valais/Wallis in 2018.
 > I am currently studying at HEC Lausanne aiming to acquire a master's degree in management.
-Being very interested in statistics and data analysis, I chose the "Business Analytics" orientation of the program.
+Being very interested in statistics and data analysis, I chose the "business analytics" orientation of the program.
 </p></center>

 <p align="center">